benjaminion/upgrading-ethereum-book/src/book.md

 If the whole validator set were to attest simultaneously, the number of messages on the network would be immense, and the amount of work required of beacon nodes too much for modest hardware.
 This is where committees help.
 The work of attesting is divided among subsets of the validator set (committees) and spread across an epoch (6.4 minutes).
 Each validator participates in only one of the committees.

-The Altair spec has two types of committees, beacon committees and sync committees, each having quite a different function.
+The Altair spec introduced two types of committees, beacon committees and sync committees, each having quite a different function.
 We will focus on beacon committees in this section, and deal with sync committees in a [later section](/part2/building_blocks/sync_committees).

 The current beacon committee structure was strongly influenced by a previous roadmap that included in-protocol data sharding.
 That design is [now deprecated](https://github.com/ethereum/consensus-specs/pull/1428), yet a remnant of it remains in our 64 beacon committees per slot.
 These were originally intended to map directly to 64 shards as "crosslink committees" but no longer have that function.
 Nonetheless, beacon committees still serve a useful purpose in parallelising the aggregation of attestations.
 Whether 64 remains the right number of committees per slot has not been analysed to my knowledge.
 The trade-off is that fewer beacon committees would reduce the amount of block space needed for aggregate attestations, but would increase the time needed for [aggregators](/part2/building_blocks/aggregator) to do their work.